 The ability to shape your experience (including turning of JS) is offered in many different ways.
 Not everything needs to be in primary browser UI.
 We did not actually remove a choice, just reduced the visibility of that particular choice.
 That does not go against either of these principles in the manifesto.

 I'm struggling to find words here to describe this utter contempt for the user.
-They just threw the most basic browser option into the dumpster, forced you to go in there if you want to find it, and then told you it's not that important and they did not take away your freedom.
+They just threw the most basic browser option into the dumpster, forced you to dive in there if you wanted to find it, and then told you it's not that important and they did not take away your freedom.
 What's next?
 Having to recompile Firefox to be able to create a New Tab?
-That would be a "choice" too, according to this dev.
-Now look at how he replied to a person that didn't like their preferred setting getting changed, without their consent:
+That would be a "choice" too, according to this dev's logic.
+Now look at how he replied to a person that didn't like her preferred setting getting changed, without her consent:

 Note that if we removed the preference from the UI but left it disabled, this would make life really hard for non-expert users that accidentally changed this, because they're a lot less likely than you are to be able to find out where to change this back.